 If you are looking for the best growth stocks to buy now, this list of stodgy stalwarts from top sectors is worth checking.
-For one, all of them have strong near-term growth prospects.
+First, all of them have strong near-term growth prospects.
 Second, some of them provide meaty dividends as well.
-The two worries that roiled stocks in the fourth quarter of 2018 have eased in the… Read More »

 Buy and hold or “don’t buy a stock if you don’t want to own it for the next 10 years” are commonly mentioned as worthwhile maxims to live by to succeed as an investor.
 While those maxims hold, translating them to “buy and forget about it” commonly becomes a recipe for disaster.
 The performance of supermarket stocks aptly… Read More »